BODMAS Rule

 S | - | Subtraction |

-BODMAS and PEMDAS are two acronyms used to remember the order of operations.
+BODMAS and PEMDAS are two acronyms that are used to remember the order of operations.
 The BODMAS rule is almost similar to the PEMDAS rule.
-There is a difference in the abbreviation because certain terms are known by different names at different locations.
+There is a difference in the abbreviation because certain terms are known by different names in different countries.
+While using the BODMAS rule or the PEMDAS rule we should remember that when we come to the step of division and multiplication, we solve the operation which comes first from the left side of the expression.
+The same rule applies to addition and subtraction, that is, we solve that operation that comes first on the left side.

 When to Use BODMAS?

-BODMAS has to be used when there is more than one operation in a mathematical expression.
-There is a sequence of certain rules that need to be followed when using the BODMAS method.
+BODMAS is used when there is more than one operation in a mathematical expression.
+There is a sequence of certain rules that needs to be followed when using the BODMAS method.
 This gives a proper structure to produce a unique answer for every mathematical expression.

 Conditions to follow: